openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 enroll in them.

 ==================================================
-How do I find courses to take with the mobile app?
+How do I find courses to take?
 ==================================================

 When you open the app and sign in to your edX account, you see a list of the